 Serve & garnish

 Finally, serve the soup warm and garnish with additional fresh dill, dried parsley, or even a lemon wedge.
+I personally love serving it alongside my favorite Vegan Garlic Bread.
 YUM!

 FAQ & Expert Tips: